getlost01/gfg-potd/README.md

 #### Merge concept:
 To accomplish the merging process,
-- we first sort both arrays individually.
-Subsequently, we apply the merge algorithm typically used in merge sort.
+- We can apply the merge algorithm which typically used in merge sort.
 - Given that the arrays are sorted, we can select the smaller value between the **ith** index of `arr1` and the **jth** index of `arr2`, and place it in the **kth** index of the combined array (arr1+arr2).

 The process for merging in this problem follows the standard procedure used in the merge algorithm of merge sort.